simone84/cision-test/README.md

 The Action doesn't expose secrets.
 They all been saved in the action secrets included the kubeconfig base64.
 Of course having the self host runner nothing roam free over Internet.
 I didn't get the chance to add the security context for missing time.
 That needed on the dockerfile the change of configuration files and file ownership.
+I felt free to add readiness and liveness probe.
 ```

 ### Terrafrom Module ###